appreciated/electron-java-app/README.md

 5. Place your built Jar in the `jar` folder (__Don't place more than one Jar__ in the `jar` folder since only the first to be found will be executed)

 ### Features
-- shows loading Animation (plain html site) until the Servlet Container has been started
+- shows html page as loading Animation (which can be replaced) until the Servlet Container has been started

 ### Customization
 - Logging under `.\electron-src\main.js:74`